hapax/hapax.github.io/assets/simple-physics.md

 In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
-Dragging an object through a fluid takes work because the fluid has to shear as it moves around the object, [*viscosity*](https://en.wikipedia.org/wiki/Viscosity) quantifies the resistance to shearing.
+Dragging an object through a fluid takes work because the fluid has to shear as it moves around the object, and [*viscosity*](https://en.wikipedia.org/wiki/Viscosity) quantifies the resistance to shearing.

 Our goal will be to determine the drag force on a sphere due to viscosity.